Skip Ribbon Commands

 By recognizing their cues when they're "talking," you'll also show you are interested in and value them.
 This contributes to their developing self-esteem.

-How your baby communicates needs
+How your baby communicates 3 levels of needs

-• When their needs are urgent—hunger or pain, for instance—they'll let you know.
+1. When their needs are urgent—hunger or pain, for instance—they'll let you know.
 They may do this by screaming, whimpering or using desperate body language.
 In time you'll learn to recognize these signals so quickly you usually can satisfy your baby almost before they know what they want.

 These activities set the stage for self-soothing, which will help them settle down and ultimately sleep through the night.
 These are especially important skills to learn for more colicky or difficult-to-console babies.

-Playing, talking, singing, rocking and walking may help.
-Simply repositioning them or letting them fuss it out may also be a successful strategy.
 You might also find that while a particular response works momentarily, they'll soon become even fussier and demand more attention.
 This cycle may continue until you either let them cry a few minutes or distract them with something different—for example, taking them outside.

 When your baby won't stop crying